Social Security Number (SSN)

 Eligibility for the SSN

-J-2 Dependents are eligible to obtain a SSN if they have received employment authorization from the U.S. Citizenship & Immigration Services ( please see the J-2 Employment Authorization handout available from OIP).
+J-2 DEPENDENTS are eligible to obtain a SSN if they have received employment authorization from USCIS.

-Note: Students and scholars must be physically present in the U.S. for at least 10 calendar days BEFORE applying for the SSN.
-New students/scholars must also have completed OIP check-in and have their SEVIS record activated.
+Note: Students and scholars must be physically present in the U.S. for AT LEAST 10 CALENDAR DAYS BEFORE applying for the SSN.
+New students/scholars must also have completed Glavin Office check-in and have their SEVIS record activated.